SEO

 Cluster Content for Specific Needs

 Cluster pages focus on niche subtopics tied to the pillar.
 For the event business, clusters might include “Best Practices for Virtual Event Lighting” or “How to Create Interactive Polls for Events.”
 Each page targets a specific customer question or need, offering clear, actionable advice.
-These pages link back to the pillar, reinforcing the connection.
+These subtopic pages for keyword depth link back to the pillar, reinforcing the connection.
 Cluster content captures specific search queries, bringing in targeted visitors ready to engage with your services.

 Power of Internal Linking